-The company and category are not that relevant.
-Looking at the lessons again, we think they apply in any business that wants to continue to learn more about e-Commerce.
+The company and category aren’t that relevant.
+Looking at the lessons again, we think they apply in any business which wants to learn more about e-Commerce.

 So, we presented these lessons to the senior management team at the end of the project.
-This was a broad cross-functional leadership team, who, if we’re honest liked the idea of “e-Commerce”.
-But, had little to no idea about what you needed to do to manage an online store.
+This was a broad cross-functional leadership team.
+They liked the idea of “e-Commerce”.
+Which was helpful.
+But, to be honest, they had little idea about what was needed to manage an online store.

 Lesson 1 - Recognise the achievement in setting up an online store

-In some ways, it is easy to set up an online store.
+In some ways, it’s easy to set up an online store.
 But only, if you piggyback on someone else’s platform.
-Our Print on Demand stores that sit on Redbubble and Spreadshirt for example, take less than a day to set up.

-But, those to be honest are like wearing someone else’s clothes.
+But, to be honest, it feels like wearing someone else’s clothes.
+Eww.

-It’ll do if there is no alternative.
+It’ll do if there’s no alternative.
 But pretty soon, it starts to feel uncomfortable.

 Having a store where you can directly control ALL elements of the customer experience takes more than a day.
-This one took about four months all in.
-Because, there’s a lot of complexity and steps to do it properly.
+This one took about 4 months all in.
+Because there’s a lot of complexity and steps to do it properly.

 And to do it well.